MarcoStb1993/robot_statemachine/statemachine_rviz_plugins/README.md

 ### Waypoint Following Visualization

-This class subscribes to the list of waypoints published by the [statemachine package](../statemachine#statemachine) and visualizes them as [interactive markers](http://wiki.ros.org/interactive_markers).
+This class subscribes to the list of waypoints published by the [RSM package](../rsm_core#rsm_core) and visualizes them as [interactive markers](http://wiki.ros.org/interactive_markers).
 For each waypoint a flagpole with the waypoint's number overhead is shown.
 The waypoints can be moved on the x-y-plane by dragging them around, clicking on the surrounding circle or on the z-axis by dragging them at the arrows pointing up or down.
 Right clicking on the flagpole opens a menu, that shows the options to delete the waypoint or assign a routine.

-All changes made to the waypoint in RViz are immediately forwarded to the [statemachine data handler](../statemachine#service-provider).
+All changes made to the waypoint in RViz are immediately forwarded to the [RSM data handler](../rsm_core#service-provider).
 The markers are only redrawn when one of the following changes occurs in the waypoint array:
 * Waypoint list size changed
 * Waypoint routine changed
 * Waypoint visited status changed